ahmdobeidat/My-CTF-Challenges/Trainings-n-Workshops/PublicKeyWorkshop2024/README.md

 # 🔐 Public Key Cryptography Workshop — 2024

-This folder contains the practice challenges created for the **Cybersecurity Club Breaking "Public Key Cryptography" Workshop (2024)**.
+This folder contains the practice challenges created for the **Cybersecurity Club Breaking "Public Key Cryptography" Workshop in May (2024)**.
 These challenges are designed to help students get hands-on experience with the basics of public key cryptography in a fun and accessible way.

 ---